teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 MB748 proves that boundary with `quotes-v3`: the three pure read adapters move through the same reversible bridge used by the playful pilot, while mixed read-write quote dispatch stays in the core.
+MB749 retires the compatibility dispatch tables without changing that bridge: the plugin manager captures the previous registry handler when an eligible command is mounted and restores the exact entry on unload.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable